Strongest Typhoon To Hit Shanghai Since 1949 Shuts Down Megacity - UrduPoint

 At rush hour, live video feeds showed Shanghai's normally jammed roads almost empty of traffic, and its famed skyline obscured by thick fog.

-Nine thousand residents have been evacuated from Chongming District, an island at the mouth of the Yangtze River, authorities said.
+Some 9,000 residents were evacuated from Chongming District, an island at the mouth of the Yangtze River, authorities said.

 CCTV broadcast footage of a reporter by the coast in neighbouring Zhejiang province, where waves pounded the craggy coastline under leaden skies.